bihealth/sodar-server/docs_manual/source/admin_commands.rst

     Check for expected user access in all project sample data collections in iRODS and report discrepancies.
 Useful for validating expected access rights in case of e.g. manual admin user cleanup operations.
+``fixirodstickets``
+    Find iRODS tickets which lost their associated ``IrodsAccessTicket`` object and recreate the missing database objects.
 ``importobo``
     Import OBO format ontology.
 See :ref:`admin_ontologyaccess`.
 ``importomimm``